 The only drawback with cooking your own beans is that it takes time.
 But don’t worry, I’ve figured that one out too.
 I cook beans in big batches, then freeze them in the quantities that I will be using.
 When I have menu planned, I grab them out of the freezer in the morning to thaw.
 When I’m flying by the seat of my pants (which is not uncommon around here), I just toss the frozen chunk of beans in the pot where it will thaw in no time.

 We usually eat beans on the day that I cook them, since they’re already warm.
-On this day, I had just cooked a big ol’ crock pot of pinto beans.
-I added some warm pinto beans to our taco soup and froze the rest.
+On the day I took these pictures, I had just cooked a big ol’ crock pot of pinto beans.
+I added some warm pinto beans to our taco soup and froze the rest of the pinto beans for future convenience.
 As you can see in the picture, the black beans are curiously shaped as if they were frozen in a quart-size ziplock bag.
+They were.

 Another way to keep the cost super low is to not add meat.
-With beans, you’re getting lots of protein (fiber and antioxidants too), so save the meat for another meal and make this one super frugal.
+With beans, you’re getting lots of protein (fiber and antioxidants, too), so save the meat for another meal and make this one meatless and super frugal.

-Going along with my Frugal Food Friday series where I share what we eat on a $300/month grocery budget for our family of six, I will tell you how to make my taco soup, but won’t give a “recipe” since I don’t use one.
+I will tell you how to make my taco soup, but won’t give a taco soup “recipe” since I don’t use one.
 And trust me, you can’t mess this one up even if you try!

 - pinto beans